bazilinskyy/coupled-sim/README.md

 ```

 ## Network load next scene
-With the code above, the Host is able to load the next scene automatically.
+With the code above, the Host can load the next scene automatically.
 Network messages are needed to allow the Client to load the next scene too.
-The code to load the next scene is already defined, so only a message has to be send to the client, telling it to load the next scene.
+The code to load the next scene is already defined, so only a message has to be sent to the client, telling it to load the next scene.
 For this, four pieces of code are needed (see visualSyncManager for reference).
-For this we need to create a manager which handles triggers, defines the broadcast message from the host and defines the action to be taken by the client upon receiving the message.
+For this, we need to create a manager which handles triggers, defines the broadcast message from the host and defines the action to be taken by the client upon receiving the message.
 The manager is called: 'SceneNetworkManager'
 ```
 // Function to broadcast the message from host to client